The Empire (South Korean TV series)

 The Empire (Korean: 디 엠파이어: 법의 제국) is a South Korean television series starring Kim Sun-a, Ahn Jae-wook, and Lee Mi-sook.
 It premiered on JTBC on September 24, 2022, and aired every Saturday and Sunday at 22:30 (KST).
+It is also available for streaming on Viu in selected regions.

 Synopsis

 A series that depicts the scandalous scandals of the nation's top law-abiding aristocrats dreaming of hereditary succession.